sfdye/pyconsg-workshop-cookiecutter-django/README.md

 > What is the best practice for XXX in Django?

-> How can I enable HTTPS for Django
+> How can I enable HTTPS for Django?

 > What is the recommendation project structure for Django?